Celestial mechanics: Standardisation of astronomical tables

+Anomalous precession of Mercury

+In 1849, Urbain Le Verrier reported that Mercury's closest approach the Sun, its perihelion, was observed to advance at the rate of 43 arcsecond per century.
+This precession of Mercury's perihelion could not be accounted for by known gravitational perturbations using Newton's law.
+Instead, Le Verrier later attributed the effect to a proposed planet orbiting inside the orbit of Mercury.
+Dubbed Vulcan, subsequent searches failed to locate any such body.
+The cause remained a mystery until Albert Einstein explained the apsidal precession in his 1916 paper The Foundation of the General Theory of Relativity.
+General relativity led astronomers to recognize that Newtonian mechanics did not provide the highest accuracy in proximity to massive bodies.
+This led to attempts to solve the two-body problem in general relativity and the discovery of gravitational radiation.

 Examples of problems

 Celestial motion, without additional forces such as drag forces or the thrust of a rocket, is governed by the reciprocal gravitational acceleration between masses.
 A generalization is the n-body problem, where a number n of masses are mutually interacting via the gravitational force.
 Although analytically not integrable in the general case, the integration can be well approximated numerically.